simogerr/simogerr/README.md

 ![gitHub_banner](https://github.com/simogerr/AIV/blob/main/resources/gitbanner_readme.png)
 ### Hi there 👋
-<p>I'm Simone, passionate about game development.
+I'm Simone, passionate about game development.
 I'm excited to explore the challenges and opportunities in crafting engaging gameplay mechanics and captivating visuals.
-I'm shaping my path in the field of video game programming, and I welcome feedback to help refine and enhance my journey. 🎮</p>
+I'm shaping my path in the field of video game programming, and I welcome feedback to help refine and enhance my journey. 🎮

 - 🔭 I’m currently working in the videogame industry
 - 🌱 I’m currently learning C